Rahik-Sikder/Civiliscope/README.md

-# 🏛️ Civiscope
+# 🏛️ Civiliscope

-**Civiscope** is a full-stack web app for visualizing the composition of the U.S. Congress — one seat at a time.
+**Civiliscope** is a full-stack web app for visualizing the composition of the U.S. Congress — one seat at a time.

 Hover over Senate seats to learn more about each legislator, with data sourced from [congress-legislators](https://github.com/unitedstates/congress-legislators).
 Easily extendable to the House of Representatives.